MihailMihov/simd-raytracer/README.md

 The project uses CMake as a build configuration system.
-The `CMakeLists.txt` in the root directory of the project contains all the needed setup and it uses the `FetchContent` module to fetch and setup the neccessary libraries, `simdjson` for JSON parsing and `stb` for reading the texture files.
+The `CMakeLists.txt` in the root directory of the project contains all the needed setup and it uses the `FetchContent` module to fetch and setup the necessary libraries, `simdjson` for JSON parsing and `stb` for reading the texture files.

 On Linux setting up and running the project can be done as follows: